api3dao/api3-contracts/README.md

 A transaction is needed to vest the tokens when the vesting has matured.

 **IOU:**
-A user can redeem their IOUs to receive a specified amount of funds with a transaction if/when a specificed claim is finalized with a specified outcome (see below for further details).
+A user can redeem their IOUs to receive a specified amount of funds (denoted in number of shares) with a transaction if/when a specificed claim is finalized with a specified outcome (see below for further details).
 IOUs can't be pooled or staked.

 ## How to stake?